Capitol Place

 No analysis available

-I searched the remarks for an explicit elevator count such as "4 elevators," "multiple elevators," or similar wording and found none.
-The listings mention secured elevators and proximity to elevator access, but that does not confirm how many elevators the building has.
+I searched for explicit references such as "4 elevators," "four elevators," or "multiple elevators."
+The remarks mention secured elevators and units located near elevators, but do not state how many elevators the building has.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.